edgedb/edgedb/docs/cheatsheet/aliases.rst

 ----------

-Define an alias that merges some information from links as computable properties, this is a way of flattening a nested structure:
+Define an alias that merges some information from links as computed properties, this is a way of flattening a nested structure:

 .. code-block:: sdl